ysyk2021/enhancing-creativity-with-ai-stimulating-innovation-with-artificial-intelligence-tools/src/chapter-3-2.md

-# How to Use AI-Powered Idea Generation Tools to Stimulate New Ideas and Approaches

 AI-powered idea generation tools can be valuable aids for stimulating new ideas and approaches.
 In this chapter, we'll explore how to use these tools effectively.